samwato/amr-ui/src/components/Icon/README.md

-Modified from the heroicons package. https://github.com/tailwindlabs/heroicons
+Modified from the heroicons package and copied the react build https://github.com/tailwindlabs/heroicons